This page outlines requirements for the degree in Politics (BA, Politics). Students can also study this subject as a

 self-designed major (BA or BS, Liberal Arts).

 Students must receive grades of C or better in all courses taken to fulfill major requirements.
 Only specific courses satisfy the major requirements, including electives.
 Courses should be chosen carefully, in consultation with the chair of the program.

-Track your progress using the program requirements worksheet (PDF) for the year in which you declared your major in Politics:
+Track your progress using the program requirements worksheet (see below) for the year in which you declared your major in Politics.

 The Politics major has a four-tier structure.
 Each tier marks a distinct level of engagement with political concepts, processes, and institutions.
 After acquiring content knowledge and methodological skills at the lower levels, students progress to the

 upper levels and continue to develop their own perspectives on politics.